 Vietnam Cafe

-In the late ‘70s, the Lai family fled Vietnam, spent nine months in a Malaysian refugee camp, and finally arrived in Philly where they opened a grocery store and eventually a small Vietnamese restaurant in Chinatown.
-Now their son, Benny, has taken over operations at this huge corner restaurant on 47th Street.
+In the late ‘70s, the Lai family fled Vietnam, spent nine months in a Malaysian refugee camp, and finally arrived in Philly where they opened Fu-Wah Mini Mart and eventually Vietnam Restaurant in Chinatown, which recently won the James Beard America’s Classics Award.
+Now their son, Benny, has taken over operations at their other restaurant, Vietnam Cafe, on 47th Street.
 It’s a great place for groups or accommodating gluten-free diners.
 Order the beef-stuffed grape leaves and the house special vermicelli or a steaming bowl of beef pho, plus a lemongrass martini that’s sweet, acidic, and ice cold.
 816 South 47th Street.

 Hadramout

 Hadramout is one of Philly’s few Yemeni restaurants, a fact that makes the restaurant worth visiting in itself.
-But Hadramout’s food — fish mofa blackened with dried chilis, braised lamb stew, fahsah with hulba, chicken mandi rubbed with cumin and coriander — would also stand out in a city full of Yemeni cuisine.
-Whatever you do, make sure to order khobz with your meal, a soft-but-charred flatbread baked on the clay walls on a tanoor.
+But Hadramout’s food — fish mofa blackened with dried chilis, braised lamb fahsah, chicken mandi rubbed with cumin and coriander — would also stand out in a city full of Yemeni cuisine.
+Whatever you do, make sure to order khobz with your meal, a soft-but-charred flatbread baked on the clay walls of a tandoor.
 136 South 45th Street.

 Hayashi

-Meet what’s essentially West Philly’s only option for raw fish.
-Alright, now memorize the name of this restaurant, since Hayashi serves sushi that’s so much better than it needs to be.
-Sure, you could try some of their cartoonishly named rolls or fusion-y entrees, but our advice is to stick to the well-sourced basics here.
+This spot serves sushi that’s so much better than it needs to be.
+Sure, you could try some of their cartoonishly named rolls or fusion-y entrees, but our advice is to stick to the classics here.
 Confidently try a few different pieces of nigiri without any trace of fishiness (the red snapper and salmon belly are always good) or get three maki rolls for $20.
+If you’re hungry for dessert, get the green tea fried ice cream.
 People don’t talk about this place enough.
 You’re welcome.
-(Hayashi is currently operating for takeout and delivery only, and they offer their own delivery service within two miles of the restaurant.)
 814 South 47th Street.

 Manakeesh